Aligning Text, Images, and 3D Structure Token-by-Token: Abstract

 \section{Abstract}

 Creating machines capable of understanding the world in 3D is essential in assisting designers that build and edit 3D environments and robots navigating and interacting within a three-dimensional space.
 Inspired by advances in language and image modeling, we investigate the potential of autoregressive models for a new modality: structured 3D scenes.
 To this end, we propose a unified LLM framework that aligns language, images, and 3D scenes and provide a detailed ``cookbook'' outlining critical design choices for achieving optimal training and performance addressing key questions related to data representation, modality-specific objectives, and more.
+We show how to tokenize complex 3D objects to incorporate into our structured 3D scene modality.
 We evaluate performance across four core 3D tasks -- rendering, recognition, instruction-following, and question-answering -- and four 3D datasets, synthetic and real-world.
-We extend our approach to reconstruct complex 3D object shapes by enriching our 3D modality with quantized shape encodings, and show our model’s effectiveness on real-world 3D object recognition tasks.
-Project webpage: \url{https://glab-caltech.github.io/kyvo/}.
+We show our model’s effectiveness on reconstructing complete 3D scenes consisting of complex objects from a single image and on real-world 3D object recognition tasks.
+Project webpage: \href{https://glab-caltech.github.io/kyvo/}{https://glab-caltech.github.io/kyvo}.